openid/connect/openid-4-vc-security-and-trust-1_0.md

 Depending on the use case, the Verifier also needs to trust the End-User to be the legitimate holder of a certain Credential.
-Accepting a Credential from every bearer is a security risk, especially in the indirect model since those Credentials are supposed to have a long lifetime (more likely years then seconds).
+Accepting a Credential from every bearer is a security risk:

+ - A malicious party that has gained access to a Credential (e.g., data leaked from a connection or from a Verifier) can present it to a Verifier and thus impersonate the legitimate End-User.
+ - A Verifier that acts in a benign way towards an End-User but misuses the presented Credentials can impersonate a legitimate End-User.

 So anyone getting in possession of a Credential, e.g. through a security breach, could pose as the legitimate End-User for a long time.

-That’s why Credentials are usually bound to the legitimate End-User, also known as "holder binding".
+Therefore, Credentials are usually bound to the legitimate End-User, also known as "holder binding".
 There are three ways to bind the Credential to its legitimate holder: